danielkec/blog/_posts/2021-10-12-helidon-lra.md

         return Response.ok(JSON.createObjectBuilder().add("result", "success").build()).build();
     }
 ```
-If payment operation fails or timeouts, LRA transaction is going to be cancelled and all participants are going to
+If payment operation fails or times out, LRA transaction is going to be cancelled and all participants
-be notified through the compensation links which they provided during joining.
+are going to be notified through the compensation links provided during joining.
-Practically that means that LRA coordinator is going to call the method
+In practice that means that LRA coordinator is going to call the method annotated with `@Compensate`
-annotated with `@Compensate` with LRA id as a parameter.
-That is all we need in our booking service to clear
+with LRA id as a parameter.
+That is all we need in our booking service to clear the seat reservation
-the seat reservation to make it available for another, hopefully more solvent customer.
+to make it available for another, hopefully more solvent customer.

 ```java
     @Compensate